cyanreg/avtransport/draft-qproto-spec.md

 As UDP-Lite allows for variable checksum coverage, the **minimum** checksum coverage MUST be used, where only the header (8 bytes) is checksummed.

+Implementations SHOULD insert adequate FEC information, and receivers SHOULD correct data with it, as packet integrity guarantees are off.

 QUIC
 ----
 Qproto tries to use as much of the modern conveniences of QUIC (IETF RFC 9000)